Hello Beloved Ones,

 A Glimpse of my testimony…

-Just four days past my 23rd birthday I married my best friend, and at the age of 25 I was thrust into the world of widowhood when my husband Justin – oh Lord, haste the day – met Jesus face to face.
+Just four days past my 23rd birthday I married my best friend, and at the age of 25 I was thrust into the world of widowhood when my late husband Justin – oh Lord, haste the day – met Jesus face to face.
 While all of these things give you a glimpse about who I am, the most important thing I can tell you is that I have been washed, for Jesus has sanctified me by his blood.
 I love you, Jesus, for you are the best thing about me…

-Marrying my husband Justin was without question one of the best decisions I have ever made.
+Marrying my late husband Justin was without question one of the best decisions I have ever made.
 We stood at the altar, high school sweethearts, who grew into adulthood together, vowing our lives to one another, “to have and to hold in sickness and in health, until death do us part.”
 I could never have imagined that just 22 months later God would choose to put our vows to the test.

 On April 27, 2007 Justin was diagnosed with a bone marrow failure called Aplastic Anemia.
 It’s rare…three in every one million people are diagnosed with it each year worldwide.
 I was in my first year of teaching, and Justin was in his first year of seminary.
 In the first five minutes after diagnosis Justin spoke the following words to me.
 “Baby, I don’t understand this.
 I don’t understand what God is doing here, but we need to remember that if one person is brought to the glory of God’s kingdom, if one person’s life is brought to the blood of Christ because of this…it will all be worth it.”
 I have tried to live out those words these past three years, albeit, I have failed many, many times.